Planning on taking a trip abroad for a week or two? There is nothing worse than over packing and not having room for all the things you want.

 Zipped clear Bags

 You can get lovely clear zipped bags that meet regulation and are much neater if you need to take things in and out of.
 They are currently on sale in Dunnes for 6 euro, which also give you clear bottles to put things into.
 Penny’s/Primark are also selling them for 3.50 euro with face wipes.
-I find even though they are supposed to be the same size as the plastic bags you get in the airport, there seems to be more wiggle room in them and much sturdier so less likely to fall apart at check-in.
+I find even though they are supposed to be the same size as the plastic bags you get at the airport, there seems to be more wiggle room in them and much sturdier so less likely to fall apart at check-in.

 Many makeup companies also give free samples of their product.
 When you’re next buying a makeup product ask the server if they have any free samples.
 Keep them then until you are traveling which will save you the hassle of trying to bring a full-size product away on holidays.
 Benefit Cosmetics is especially good at travel sizes.
 Another handy tip, if you are going for a night away in a hotel somewhere keep the little bottles of shampoo as you may need them when going on holidays abroad especially if you are in self-catering.